We are committed to protecting the privacy of anyone whose personal data we hold.

-Requests for the erasure (deletion) or removal of personal data where there is no lawful basis for its continued processing, should be made to the relevant Department.
-We have the right to refuse a request for erasure under certain circumstances – please refer to the Data Protection (GDPR) policy for further details.
+Requests for the erasure (deletion) or removal of personal data, where there is no lawful basis for its continued processing, should be made to the relevant department.

 We will aim to deal with right to erasure requests within one month.
-Where we are unable to complete the request within this timescale, we will inform the individual.
+Where we are unable to complete the request within this timescale, we will let you know.

 Right to restriction